mk-pmb/nodemcu-build-as-github-action/docs/luac_cross.md

 1. Wait a bit.
 It should take very few minutes at most.
 1. Chdir back to `just_luac_cross/`.
 1. There should now be an executable file named `luac.cross`.
-1.  (optional) If you want to install it as a global system command, one easy way to do it is `sudo mv -v -- luac.cross /usr/local/bin/`.
+1.  (optional) If you want to install it as a global system command named `luac-for-nodemcu`, one way to do it is:
+    `sudo mv --verbose --no-target-directory -- luac.cross /usr/local/bin/luac-for-nodemcu`
+    * If you intend to cross-compile for several firmwares, you might want a different command name for each of them.
+Then again, in this case you probably won't install them as global commands.

 Config files